-Cholesterol is eaten and naturally produced by the liver for a reason – we need a certain amount of it in the body.
-Most of us know that elevated blood cholesterol levels should be lowered, as they’re a risk factor for heart disease*.
-But can cholesterol be too low?
+Cholesterol is naturally produced by the liver for a reason – we need a certain amount of it in the body.
+It can also be found in some foods.
+However, high blood cholesterol is one of a number of risk factors for heart disease* so it should be lowered.

 Low cholesterol levels explained: “Good” cholesterol and “bad” cholesterol

 Cholesterol is not “bad” in itself, as it’s naturally produced to protect the cells in the body as a component of cell membranes.
 It’s also a precursor of essential substances like hormones and bile acids.

 However, cholesterol has to be carried through the bloodstream by lipoproteins.
 There are two important varieties when we talk about heart health: low-density lipoprotein (LDL) and high-density lipoprotein (HDL):

 LDL-cholesterol can deposit cholesterol on the walls of the arteries (blood vessels) when there is too much of it, and the build upcan clog up and narrow the arteries.
 That makes high blood cholesterol a risk factor for heart disease*, and is the reason why LDL-cholesterol is often called “bad” cholesterol.